Clinical Placement FAQ

 Western students pursuing degrees or certificates in health fields must meet college and clinical location requirements as outlined in program descriptions, including physical fitness examinations, immunizations and knowledge of CPR.
 These requirements are based on best practices, student health, and clinical demands.

 No. Western understands immunizations are a personal choice and the college cannot force anyone to receive an immunization.
 However, clinical sites may mandate vaccines and Western must abide by the policies of each specific clinical location.
-Ultimately, the choice to receive the COVID vaccine (or any other vaccine) is yours, but your vaccination status may have an impact on your ability to complete your course/program requirements.
+Ultimately, the choice to receive vaccine is yours, but your vaccination status may have an impact on your ability to complete your course/program requirements.

 Currently, all major clinical partner sites in Western’s service area recommend COVID-19 vaccination.
 Student must report COVID-19 vaccination status (vaccinated or unvaccinated).